-This chapter builds on some of the research tools that I honed in Chapters 4 and 5: attention to context, qualitative case study, and connecting students' perspectives to theoretical frameworks.
+This chapter builds on some of the research tools that I honed in Chapter 4 and 5: attention to context, qualitative case study, and connecting students' perspectives to theoretical frameworks.
 What makes this chapter special is that it takes place in the context of a computation-integrated high school physics class, a context that needs student-centered research and whose curriculum is developing rapidly.
 Due to the gap in research on students' perspectives in computation-integrated physics, this chapter focuses primarily on analyzing and cataloguing what students say, and secondarily on applying theoretical lenses to the data.
-A version of this chapter was submitted for publication with second author Daryl McPadden, third author Marcos D. Caballero, and fourth author Paul W. Irving to Physical Review Physics Education Research.
-My contributions were research design, data generation, analysis, and writing.
+This chapter has been submitted (fingers crossed) to Physical Review Physics Education Research for publication.